aphased/BingoPartyCommands/README.md

 ### Commands for anyone

-In-game on hypixel.net, you may `/boop BingoParty` (aka the public party leader account) in order to receive a `party invite`.
+- In-game on hypixel.net, you may `/boop BingoParty` (aka the public party leader account) in order to receive a `party invite`.
+- You may request a link to this month's Bingo guide by sending `/pc !guide`.
+Don't spam this (the command also has a cooldown, and can be easily toggled off on the fly).

 ### Commands for all Bingo Brewers splashers & party moderators